BimboPolitics/LFS/README.md

 menuentry "GNU/Linux, vmlinuz-lfs-5.10.17" {
         linux   vmlinuz-lfs-5.10.17 root=/dev/sda2 init=/sbin/init ro
 }

+insmod part_gpt
+insmod ext2
+set root=(hd0,gpt2)

+menuentry "GNU/Linux, vmlinuz-5.10.17-kde" {
+        linux   /boot/vmlinuz-5.10.17-kde root=/dev/sda2 init=/sbin/init ro
+                initrd /boot/initrd.img-5.10.17

+}

 EOF
 ```

+The first menu entry is for the default LFS no intramfs build instructions.

+The second one is for using intramfs later when installing KDE plasma.
+Recompile using the KDE kernel config.
+Just be sure you name your vmlinuz properly with this second kernel compile.

 We change it here to /dev/sda2 because thats what it will be when we boot up that drive in its own virtual machine.